 Insulation in your cavity walls is one of the easiest and cheapest ways to reduce your utility bills.
 While houses built from the 1990s onwards will already have this, there are a lot of properties before then which will have not been insulated.

-Small holes are driven into the outside layer of the wall, this allows a tube to be inserted and the insulation is blown inside.
-This insulation, thermabead, fills all the cracks to make sure that there is no place left in the wall.
+This allows a tube to be inserted and the insulation is blown inside.
+This insulation, thermabead, fills all the cracks to make sure that there is no place left in the cavity.